Yoona8/frontend-curriculum/notes/javascript.md

 <summary>Async ES5 (callbacks)</summary>

 - async - run the operation without blocking the main script process
-- minuses:
 - complex interface, have to add all possible callbacks, difficult to make optional manipulation for some cases
 - difficult to read the code, recreate the methods sequence is quite hard
 - callback hell - several chained async methods turn into nested sequences of callbacks, too hard to support https://callbackhell.ru/
 ```JavaScript
 const getResponse = (url, onload, onerror) => {
   const xhr = new XMLHttpRequest();